Religion in Singapore: Buddhism

-The Kong Meng San Phor Kark See Monastery is a widely visited Buddhist temple in Singapore, as well as its largest.

 A plurality of Singaporeans declared themselves as Buddhists, with 31.1% of the Singaporean population being Buddhists in the 2020 census.
+The Singapore Buddhist Federation (SBF), a national umbrella institution to represent the Buddhist community, was established in 1949.

+There is more than one sort of Buddhism in Singapore.
+Most Singaporean Buddhists are Chinese and adhere to Chan and Pure Land branches of the Mahayana Chinese Buddhist tradition, owing to decades of missionary activity from China.
+In recent years, some modernist transnational Buddhist organizations have reached Singapore such as the Chinese-origin Buddha's Light International Association (BLIA), Dharma Drum Mountain (DDM) and Tzu Chi Singapore, as well as the Japanese Nichiren Buddhist organizations Nichiren Shōshū Buddhist Association and Soka Gakkai International, are practised by many people in Singapore, and mostly by those of Chinese descent.
+As a result of the activities of Tibetan missionaries, there are adherents of the Gelug, Kagyu and Nyingma schools of the Vajrayana Tibetan Buddhism among Singaporeans.

+Whilst a majority of Buddhists in Singapore are traditionally ethnic Chinese, there are also Buddhists in Singapore that come from other ethnic groups such as the Thai, Sinhalese and Burmese.
 Most missionaries hail from China, Tibet, Taiwan, Thailand, Myanmar, Sri Lanka and Japan.
-There are Buddhist monasteries and centres from the three major traditions of Buddhism in Singapore: Theravada, Mahayana and Vajrayana.
-Most Buddhists in Singapore are Chinese and many of them adhere to Mahayana tradition.
-Whilst a majority of Buddhists in Singapore are traditionally ethnic Chinese, there are also Buddhists in Singapore that come from other ethnic groups such as the Thai, Sinhalese and Burmese.
+That is why, there are Buddhist monasteries and centres from all three major traditions of Buddhism, namely Mahayana, Theravada and Vajrayana.
+Buddhism of every tradition is generally represented in Singapore, including Chinese Mahayana, Tibetan Buddhism, and Thai Buddhism.
 Due to the presence of Buddhists from these ethnic groups, there are Buddhist centres and temples that serve these communities, such as Wat Ananda Metyarama Thai Buddhist Temple, Sri Lankaramaya Buddhist Temple and Burmese Buddhist Temple.
-Buddhism of every tradition is generally represented in Singapore, including Tibetan Buddhism, Thai Buddhism and Chinese Mahayana Buddhism.

 Below is the ethnic breakdown of Buddhists according to the 2020 Singapore Census of Population as follows: